ayushmjain/terraform-google-three-tier-web-app/tutorial.md

 # Customize Three-tier web app Solution

-This tutorial provides the steps for you to build your own proof of concept solution based on the chosen Jumpstart Solution and deploy it.
-You can customize the chosen Jump start solutions (JSS) deployments by creating your own copy of the source code.
+This tutorial provides the steps for you to build your own proof of concept solution based on the chosen Jump Start Solution (JSS) and deploy it.
+You can customize the chosen Jump Start Solutions (JSS) deployments by creating your own copy of the source code.
 You can modify the infrastructure and application code as needed and redeploy the solutions with the changes.

 Each solution should be edited and deployed by one user at a time to avoid conflicts.